flyingmachine/brave-clojure-web/content/concurrency.md

 generally achieve parallelism by simultaneously executing tasks on multiple cores or processors.

+You can see from this definition that parallelism is a child of
+concurrency: in order to execute multiple tasks simultaneously, you first have to manage multiple tasks.
+Concurrency can be seen as potential paralellism.

 It's important to distinguish *parallelism* from *distribution*.
-Distributed computing is a special kind of parallel computing where the processors don't reside in the same computer.
+Distributed computing is a specialization of parallel computing where the processors don't reside in the same computer.
 It'd be like Lady Gaga asking Beyoncé, "Please text this guy while I drink."

 I'm only going to use "parallel" to refer to cohabitating processors.
-While Clojure does have libraries that aid distributed programming, this book only covers parallel programming.
+While there are Clojure libraries that aid distributed programming, this book only covers parallel programming.
 That said, the concepts you'll learn apply directly to distributed programming.

-"Concurrent programming" and "parallel programming" refer to the techniques used to manage the kinds of risks that arise when your program executes more than one task at the same time.
+"Concurrent programming" and "parallel programming" refer to the how you decompose a task into parallelizable sub-tasks and the techniques you use manage the kinds of risks that arise when your program executes more than one task at the same time.

+To better understand those risks and how Clojure help you avoid them, let's examine how concurrency and parallelism are implemented in Clojure.

+## Clojure Implementation: JVM Threads

-Finally, I've been using the term "task" to refer to *logical* sequences of operations which can be performed independently of each other.
+I've been using the term "task" to refer to *logical* sequences of operations which can be performed independently of each other.
 Texting can be performed independently of pouring a drink into your face, for example.
 So, "task" is an abstract term which says nothing about implementation.

-NOTE: Clarify this.
-Describe what a thread is?
-Create a visualization?

 In Clojure, tasks are implemented as JVM *threads*.
-When you're programming in Clojure, though, you will rarely need to manage threads yourself.

-Still, we're going to explore the nature of threads throughout the chapter because there are risks involved in multithreaded programming.
+I think of a thread as an actual, physical piece of thread that's been threaded through a sequence of instructions.
+In my mind, the instructions are marshmallows, because marshmallows are delicious.
+The marshmallows are then consumed by the processor, which I envision as an alligator because alligators love marshmallows (true fact!).

 ### Who Cares?